stonevil/tmux-lan-status/README.md

 ### Limitations

 LAN status icon most likely won't be instant.
 The duration depends on the `status-interval` Tmux option.
-So, it might take anywhere between 5 and 60 seconds for online status icon to change.
+So, it might take anywhere between 5 and 60 seconds for LAN status icon to change.

 Set `status-interval` to a low number to make this faster, example: